Search for Elder Law Attorneys

 What Is a Trust Protector and When Might You Need One?

-Trust protectors -- long popular in offshore trusts set up by high rollers -- are now gaining popularity in trusts established here in the U.S. by less affluent folks.
+Trust protectors -- long popular in offshore trusts set up by high rollers -- are growing more common in trusts established here in the U.S. by less affluent folks.
 A trust protector is someone who is appointed to watch over a trust that will be in effect for a long time and ensure that it is not adversely affected by any changes in the law or circumstances.

 There are a number of reasons for appointing a trust protector.
 Having a protector allows a long-term trust to be more flexible and adapt to factual and legal changes.
 For example, beneficiaries may get divorced or die prematurely or the law may change.
 A protector can also be helpful if you believe there may be conflict among the beneficiaries and the trustee or if you don't fully trust the trustee to fulfill your wishes.